kennethrrosen/qubes-for-journalists/README.md

 # journoQUBES
 Steps taken to harden Qubes (4.1.0) on a Librem 14 (750G-LUKS encrypted drives, 64G RAM).
 Despite the security of the Purism laptop, I took additional steps (hardware, software) to add enhanced security.
 This is a working list as I go through the intitialization of the OS, a running tab of work done to it for future reference and backup purposes; also, for future project on journalist digital security.

-NOTE: Qubes is as hardened as OSes come, and is certainly well-built out of the box for most journalists; the steps below consider a threat model in the grey area between levels 2 - 3 (of 4) of the Cupwire standard (https://www.cupwire.com/threat-modeling/).
+NOTE: Qubes is as the hardest possible OS for journalists as a daily driver.
+(TAILS is the preferred choice for in-a-pinch necessity and emergencies.)
+Nevertheless, the steps below consider a threat model in the grey area between levels 2 - 3 (of 4) of the Cupwire standard (https://www.cupwire.com/threat-modeling/).
 I've found this middle ground idylic for most foreign correspondents who are often already operating (or seeking to operate) with this level of anonymity.

 ### best practices
 - LUKS encrypt all harddrives in installation configuration